cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/critical-review.md

 5. Does the writer’s prose serve him or her well?
 Do you have any general suggestions for next version?
 6. Review author’s letter to workshop partners.
 If the writer asked for your input on a particular question, please answer that question here.

+### Revised Version

-Reminders for next version:
+Reminders for revised version:

-1. Identify your writers and directors (or producers) in the body of your critical review and include any relevant background information.
+- Identify your writers and directors (or producers) in the body of your critical review and include any relevant background information.
-2. Use the MLA in-text citation system.
+- Use the MLA in-text citation system.
 You can find information on this citation system on the web (check out the Purdue OWL site).
-3. Remember to include a list of “Works Cited” at the end of your essay.
+- Remember to include a list of “Works Cited” at the end of your essay.
 Without such a list, your readers have no way of locating the sources that you mention in your essay.  **The absence of a Works Cited list will result in an automatic grade penalty.**
     Documentaries, articles, and websites should all appear in your list of works cited.

-### Revised Version

-See instructions for the first version.

 - Revised version must be between 1700 and 2000 words long.
-- Post revised critical review by 1pm.
-No need to print out copies.